Tone of Voice

 Now for the (not-so) secret part: you can turn tired writing into copy that’s clear, confident and compelling without even thinking about tone of voice.

 People don’t read business writing (basically anything marketing related) for pleasure.
 It’s not like curling up with a good book.
-They’re probably downright hostile to reading it because they’ve lots of other things they’d rather be doing.
+They’re probably downright hostile to reading it because they have lots of other things they’d rather be doing.
 They read it because they want something: a specific piece of information or an answer to a burning question.

 So how can you make sure your customers get what they need from your writing quickly and easily?
 There are a few simple principles you can apply.
 They are the foundations of good business writing and I keep them front of mind whatever I’m working on.